Ireland Screenwriting Course

 Industry Drinks Evening

-There will be a drinks evening in Dublin (venue TBC) on the evening of Wednesday November 22nd 2023 for the course writers to meet industry producers, script editors, literary agents etc.
+There will be a drinks evening in Dublin (venue TBC) on an evening in November 2025 for the course writers to meet industry producers, script editors, literary agents etc.

 Eligibility